Hanover-CS/HC25-Charlie-Hubert-Senior-Project/Proposal.md

 2. You can map how long it would take you to get to your desired location by walking/biking/driving.
 3. Important Locations on campus would be 3D
 4. You can search for locations and it will take you to them on the map
+5. It takes your current location on Hanover College Campus and marks it with the blue dot that you see frequently used on most maps.
 The idea for this app is to create a more connected campus and student body.
 Some of the advertisements posted on walls get walked by without a second thought, emails from faculty get clicked on and clicked off to remove the notification, but if someone was on this app and saw there was bingo at the WAC in 20 minutes or a recital at the CFA tonight, then they would be much more inclined to attend.

 ## Similar Existing Solutions